 Establish a regular sleep/wake schedule.
 Go to bed at the same time every night and get up at the same time in the morning—seven days a week.

-#3 Do not disturb
+#3 Do Not Disturb

 Get continuous, uninterrupted sleep whenever possible.
 Sleep is most rejuvenating when it’s in one long block.
 This can involve setting up your environment to limit nighttime distractions.

-#4 Make up for lost sleep
+#4 Make Up for Lost Sleep

 When you do lose sleep, make up for it as soon as possible, either by going to bed early for a few nights, or by napping judiciously.
 (Keep naps short, no longer than 30 minutes.
 Otherwise, you run the risk of impairing your nighttime sleep.)